A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Applications of Multi-modal Conversational Emotion Analysis

 \subsection{Social Robot}

 Multimodal conversational emotion recognition has many potential applications on social robots, which can enhance the capabilities of social robots and make them more intelligent and humane \cite{lee2022unboxing}.
 Social robots can use multimodal emotion recognition to sense the emotional state of the users they interact with.
 This includes identifying users’ facial expressions, voice emotions, text emotions, and other modal emotional signals \cite{laban2022informal}.
 The robot can then adjust its interaction to better meet the user's emotional needs, providing support, comfort or entertainment.
-In addition, social robots can use MCER to better understand users' needs and emotional states to provide personalized suggestions and assistance.
-For example, in the field of mental health, robots can provide targeted psychological support suggestions based on the user's emotional state.
+In addition, social robots can use MCER to better understand users' needs and emotional states to provide personalized suggestions and assistance. {For example, emotion analysis can detect in real time the user's anxiety, frustration, or fatigue during the interaction process.
+The chatbot can then adjust its language response strategy and provide more soothing tone and suggestions, thereby significantly improving the user's trust and satisfaction.
+After the introduction of the emotion perception mechanism, the user's positive feedback rate on the chatbot has been significantly improved \cite{islam2024revolutionizing}.}